SilenusTA/StreamRoller/README.md

 ## Step 1: Install node
 Streamroller needs the [node.js](https://nodejs.org/en/download/) webserver installed to run.
 It is recommended to use [VSCode](https://code.visualstudio.com/download) to modify/change/add extra features.
 This VSCode editor provides a lot of nice features for development.
 ## Step 2: Download Streamroller
-Grab a copy of this repo and store it somewhere
+Grab a copy of this repo and unzip it somewhere ([Streamroller Download](https://github.com/SilenusTA/StreamRoller/archive/refs/heads/master.zip))
 ## Step 3: Intstall
 cd into the StreamRoller directory and run the following commands